 St. Agatha Tumbler 20 oz.

-The St. Agatha Tumbler 20 oz. will keep your coffee hot or your refreshments cold while you are on the go.
-The 20 oz.
-Tumbler is made of stainless steel and features a see-thru plastic lid with a suction seal.
+The St. Agatha Tumbler will keep your coffee hot or your refreshments cold while you are on the go.
+The 20 oz. tumbler is made of stainless steel and features a glossy exterior finish and a see-thru plastic lid with a suction seal.
 The perfect travel companion for the car, office, school or outdoor event.
 Makes a truly unique and practical gift!

 For countries where tracking numbers are not available, this item should arrive by regular post within 2-4 weeks.
 Orders that have not arrived within 45 days of order processing are eligible for a free reshipment or a refund.